kixe/FieldtypeSelectExtOption/README.md

 + #### Filter
 Small Filter to limit the options if needed.
-Adds a **WHERE** condition to the **SELECT** statement which pulls the options from the datatable. function filter() is hookable.
+Adds a **WHERE** condition to the **SELECT** statement which pulls the options from the datatable.
+Function filter() is hookable.

 + #### Order by Label
 Options are ordered by **Option Label**.
 Select to order by any other column.